Arkaaito/mentor_encyclopedia/all_things_11_appointments/11_appointment_faq.md

 **What is round robin, and how does it work?**

-_“Calendly&#039;s round-robin feature streamlines scheduling by letting an invitee instantly schedule with any available team member.
+_“Calendly's round-robin feature streamlines scheduling by letting an invitee instantly schedule with any available team member.
 This increases the chances of your invitee finding a convenient time.”_

 For example, say that Annie, Jared, and Kelly all want to set up availability for 1:1 appointments, and these are the times they say they are available on their personal calendars: